julianthome/acosolver/README.md

 ## Results

-The following table depicts the overall results of our evaluation.
+The table below depicts the overall results of our evaluation.
 The columns are explained in the following:

  * vp: number vulnerable paths
  * nvp: number of non-vulnerable paths